Text Link

 Bulimia nervosa (BN)

-Bulimia nervosa is an eating disorder characterized by episodes of binge eating followed by purging or compensating behaviors.
+Bulimia Nervosa is an eating disorder characterized by episodes of binge eating followed by purging or compensating behaviors.
 The DSM-5 defines BN with the following criteria:11

 • Binge eating episodes: